mbadal1996/augment_imbalanced_data/README.md

 NOTE NOTE NOTE:

-The data set 'drug-discovery.csv' was split into two CSV files called part1 and part2 in order to faciliate uploading to the repo.
-Please combine the CSVs before processing the data with the provided code.
+The data set 'drug-discovery.csv' was split into two CSV files called part1 and part2 in order to facilitate uploading to the repo.
+Please combine the CSVs into one file called 'drug-discovery.csv' before processing the data with the provided R code.

 ==================================================================